 Your logo falls under intellectual property, and anyone who tries to steal and use it for their own purposes can be sued; however, you must first obtain copyright registration.

 If you own a federally registered copyright, you control the way your intellectual property is distributed, published, used and presented to the public.
 Also, you prevent any other person from ever using it without your express permission.

 If anyone tries to do so without express permission, they can be sued in a federal court because your logo has been copyrighted.
 To obtain a copyright for your logo, you can fill the standard form and submit the application manually or visit the U.S. Copyright Office website to commence e-filing of the copyright application.

 You should note that an online application is the preferred option since it is more convenient and takes about eight months for processing.
 The processing time for manual application via paper forms is approximately 13 months.

 If you need help with register business logo, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.